 Research Group Leader

-My research has mainly centered around the physical theory of information and the fundamental physical limits of information processing.
-I have worked as a Research Scientist on the team designing quantum computers at D-Wave systems Inc., I worked as a Research Fellow at Harvard University, as a Lecturer in Mathematics and Physics at St. Peter's College at the University of Oxford and currently, I lead the Quantum Physics Research Division at the ISI Foundation here in Torino.
-I'm on the editorial boards of several prominent reserach journals and actively contribute technical blog articles to the Azimuth Project, which is devoted to using methods from Mathematics and particularly, techniques developed in quantum theory, to address environmental challenges.
-I have coauthored two research books on mathematical physics which can be found online: Quantum Techniques for Stochastic Mechanics and Lectures on Tensor Network States.
+I lead the Quantum Physics Research Division at the ISI Foundation here in Torino.
+I actively contribute technical blog articles to the Azimuth Project, which is devoted to using methods from Mathematics and particularly, techniques developed in quantum theory, to address environmental challenges.
+I am working on two research books on mathematical physics which can be found online: Quantum Techniques for Stochastic Mechanics and Tensor Networks in Quantum Theory.
 My current work focuses on developing new mathematical tools to model systems and towards a unified theory of networks.

 News and Events